clicknium/clicknium-docs/doc/api/python/uielement/click.md

         xrate: int = 0,
         yrate: int = 0,
         timeout: int = 30
-    )***
+    ) -> None***

 Click an element with single click, up click or down click.

 **Parameters:**
     &emsp;**click_type**: ClickType
-        &emsp;&emsp; Click type for single click, up and down.'
+        &emsp;&emsp; click type for single click, up and down
     &emsp;**mouse_button**: MouseButton
-        &emsp;&emsp; Mouse button is set to define the mouse button to click.
-Default value is left, it will click with mouse left button.
+        &emsp;&emsp; mouse button is set to define the mouse button to click.
+Default value is left, it will click with mouse left button
     &emsp;**click_location**: ClickLocation
-        &emsp;&emsp; Click location is set to define the element position to click.
-Default value is center, it will click the element's center position.
+        &emsp;&emsp; click location is set to define the element position to click.
+Default value is center, it will click the element's center position
     &emsp;**click_method**: ClickMethod
-        &emsp;&emsp; Click method is set to which method to use when clicking the element.
-Default vaule is dafult.
+        &emsp;&emsp; click method is set to which method to use when clicking the element.
+Default vaule is default
-        `mouseemulation`: perform mouse emulator, will move mouse to the target element and click
+        &emsp;&emsp; `mouseemulation`: perform mouse emulator, will move mouse to the target element and click
-        `controlinvocation`: invoke the action on the target element, for web element, perform through javascript; for desktop element, it should support the action, or will be failed.
+        &emsp;&emsp; `controlinvocation`: invoke the action on the target element, for web element, perform through javascript; for desktop element, it should support the action, or will be failed
-        `default`: for web element, will use `controlinvocation`; for desktop element, will use `mouseemulation` &emsp;**modifier_key**: ModifierKey
+        &emsp;&emsp; `default`: for web element, will use `controlinvocation`; for desktop element, will use `mouseemulation`
+    &emsp;**modifier_key**: ModifierKey
-        &emsp;&emsp; Modifier key is set to click with the modifier key("alt", "ctrl", "shift","win").
-Default vaule is none.
+        &emsp;&emsp; modifier key is set to click with the modifier key("alt", "ctrl", "shift","win").
+Default vaule is none
     &emsp;**xoffset**: int
-        &emsp;&emsp; X offset is set the click position based on click_location.
-Default value is 0, means no offset.
+        &emsp;&emsp; x offset is set the click position based on click_location.
+Default value is 0, means no offset
     &emsp;**yoffset**: int
-        &emsp;&emsp; Y offset is set the click position based on click_location.
-Default value is 0.
+        &emsp;&emsp; y offset is set the click position based on click_location.
+Default value is 0
     &emsp;**xrate**: int
-        &emsp;&emsp; X rate percent of the click position based on click_location.
+        &emsp;&emsp; x rate percent of the click position based on click_location.
 Default value is 0, means no offset, if xrate is 1, means X of click postion move to right, the distance is 1*element's width pixsels
     &emsp;**yrate**: int
-        &emsp;&emsp; Y rate percent is set the click position based on click_location.
+        &emsp;&emsp; y rate percent is set the click position based on click_location.
 Default value is 0, means no offset, if xrate is 1, means Y of click postion move to right, the distance is 1*element's height pixsels
     &emsp;**timeout**: int
-        &emsp;&emsp; Timeout for locating element.
+        &emsp;&emsp; timeout for the operation.
 The unit of parameter is seconds.
-Default is set to 30 seconds.
+Default is set to 30 seconds

 **Returns:**
     &emsp;None